-A "Black Cab Tour" of Greater Belfast's historical sites in the morning is a must.
+A black cab tour of Greater Belfast's historical sites in the morning is a must.
 This tour includes the political murals and the peace line, a series of historically important sites in Ireland's history.
-In the afternoon, you will leave Belfast and begin cruising towards The Glens of Antrim.
-Along the way, stop in to visit Glenarm Castle for tea and scones before continuing on to explore the Dark Hedges, as featured in Game of Thrones, and the Gobbins Path, an exhilarating coastal experience.
-Choose a hotel tonight right on the coast overlooking the Giant’s Causeway.
+In the afternoon, you will leave Belfast and begin traveling towards the Glens of Antrim.
+Along the way, stop in to visit Glenarm Castle for tea and scones before continuing on to explore the Dark Hedges, as featured in Game of Thrones, and coastal Gobbins Path.
+Tonight, you'll stay in a hotel overlooking the Giant’s Causeway.

 Day 4: The Giant's Causeway